 When in Prague, it’s hard to resist the sugary draw of the city’s tastiest treat – trdelnik!
 Also known as chimney cakes, you’ll find stands selling these delicious snacks nearly everywhere you look (though you’ll smell them first!).

 Made from rolled dough wrapped around a stick, the pastry is then grilled over a spit and topped with sugar and walnut mix (and often a wide variety of other toppings like ice cream, chocolate, and fruit).

 8. Beer! (maybe even a Prague Beer Spa)

 The Czech Republic is world famous for beer.
 In fact, the country boasts the highest per capita beer consumption in the world.
 The largest breweries are Pilsner Urquell (the world’s first pilsner) and Budweiser Budvar (the original, not the American version).

-While the spa town of Karlovy Vary is home to the original beer spa (pictured below – my husband and I visited last winter!), you’ll find several places to try out this uniquely Czech experience while in Prague.
+While the spa town of Karlovy Vary is home to the original beer spa (pictured below – my husband and I visited last winter!), you’ll find several Prague beer spas where you can try out this uniquely Czech experience.

 Based on traditional Bohemian healing practices, the bath is composed of thermal waters, brewing yeast, hops, malt, and natural extracts.
 While enjoying your beer soak, indulge in a heavy pour from the light & dark beer taps next to your tub (those are for drinking).